checkly/docs.checklyhq.com/site/content/learn/playwright/_index.md

 ## Diving Deeper

-Playwright and Puppeteer are extremely powerful and serve a wide range of use cases.
+Playwright and is extremely powerful and serves a wide range of use cases.
 We have collected in-depth articles for important scenarios and challenging automation flows.

 <div class="cards-list">
 {{< doc-card